coreyfeder/ps_316_SBA/README.md

 > "You're starting with the lab!
 This starts with a direct copy of your work from R-ALAB 316.3.1!"

 Yes, I am!
 And yes, it does!
 It's still fresh in my mind and fingertips.
+The lab assignment hasn't even been graded yet, so I must be extremely confident of its quality.
+(No, I'm not; but like every other show of confidence necessary in job hunting, I'm trying hard to fake it!)
+But most importantly, it is, as noted, my own work.

 Like many back-end thinkers, I find making design decisions to be truly torturous; it reliably takes far more time and causes far more distress than the skills purportedly being tested.
 I will of course push pixels as required, but I much prefer pushing bits.

-And as noted, it's my own work.
 We're often being told to work smarter, not harder; and we're often told that engineers are lazy.
 Check and check.